praveek/launch.en/help/launch-reference/administration/user-permissions.md

 * The Manager: Wants to see what's going on, but shouldn't be able to make any changes.
 * The Marketer: Can install extensions and setup new tags for existing properties, but cannot publish to the staging or production environments.
-* The Mobile App Developer: Is responsible for implementing Adobe and 3rd party solutions inside a native mobile app.
+* The Mobile App Developer: Is responsible for implementing Adobe and 3rd-party solutions inside a native mobile app.
 * The IT Team: Doesn't actually modify any tags, but they have full control over the staging and production environments and what is in them.
 * Jack of All Trades: Does everything.